ctoesca/redjs/README.md

 Very often, a Nodejs application use 'cluster' module, and is running on several processes.
 Then you need to share data and send messages (pub/sub) between processes.

 Redis is a good solution to do that, but sometime you want to provide a standalone application without heavy dependencies.
-You can then use Redjs and later, replace Redjs with [Ioredis](https://github.com/luin/ioredis), without changing the code.
+You can then use Redjs and later, replace it with [Ioredis](https://github.com/luin/ioredis), without changing the code.

 # Quick Start